telerik/xaml-docs/controls/radmap/features/providers/bing-rest-map-provider/search-location.md

 With the __R1 2018 SP2__ version of our controls, you can now change the type of URL which the BingRestMapProvider's search mechanism uses in its code.
 By default, the __BingRestSearchLocationRequest__ uses the __structured__ URL template.
 To force the search functionality to use an unstructured URL template, you can set the __UseUnstructuredQuery__ property of the __BingRestSearchLocationRequest__ to __True__.

 Setting one of these URLs depends on how you have structured your query.
 To search for a location you can type it in structured form, for example, '1 Microsoft way, Redmond WA 98052'.
 In such a scenario you can use a __Structured URL__.
-On the hand, if you type an unstructured address (or free form query) you should choose the unstructured Bing URL to get better results from the service.
+On the other hand, if you type an unstructured address (or free form query) you should choose the unstructured Bing URL to get better results from the service.

 #### __[C#] Example 4: Get a location by specific address__
 	{{region cs-radmap-features-providers-bing-rest-map-provider-search-location_6}}